Dam Removal at College Lake in Lynchburg

 The decision not to refill College Lake was changed two months later.
 Without the slackwater at the lake, Blackwater Creeks was carrying sediment directly to the James River and debris was clogging the spillway.
 An engineering study revealed that keeping the lake empty lake would not reduce the risk of another flood.
 A spokesperson for Lynchburg Water Resources said:6

-We had originally thought it would act as a stormwater basin and it would fill up with water and we would be able to buy more time before it overtopped the road and started compromising the dam, but it really doesn’t buy much more time
+We had originally thought it would act as a stormwater basin and it would fill up with water and we would be able to buy more time before it overtopped the road and started compromising the dam, but it really doesn’t buy much more time.

-As a temporary measure, College Lake was refilled in October, 2019, with plans to drain it permanently only after the City of Lynchburg built a four-lane bridge over Blackwater Creek.
-The bridge was expected to cost $28.5 million, and lakebed restoration would cost an additional $20 million.
-In the 2019 session of the General Assembly, Lynchburg's representatives succeeded in getting a $5 million state matching grant included in the budget.
+As a temporary measure, College Lake was refilled in October, 2019, with plans to drain it permanently only after the City of Lynchburg built a four-lane bridge over Blackwater Creek, while retaining the old bridge over the spillway.
+The new Lakeside Drive bridge was expected to cost $28.5 million.

 When City Council approved the first $10 million for those costs, once member noted that the College Lake costs would delay other previously-planned projects in the Capital Improvement Plan - but he voted in favor, because the dam replacement was such an obvious priority.
 A 25-year storm event could lead to water overtopping the dam, so there was a 4% chance every year of a major disaster until the dam was removed.
-One short-term option was to lower the spillway by 5-10 feet, reducing the lake level and lowering the risk of a dam breach, but that would cause massive amounts of silt to wash downstream.7

 the USGS gauge at College Lake, on US 221 (Lakeside Drive) bridge in Lynchburg, allows a faster response in a future rainstorm